sfigg/commercialization-public/manufacture/desktop/winpe-add-packages--optional-components-reference.md

 ## Add more languages to images that include optional components

+Note: To add language packs using Windows PE, you may need to add pagefile support to Windows PE.
+For more information, see [Deployment Image Servicing and Management (DISM) Best Practices](deployment-image-servicing-and-management--dism--best-practices.md).

 1. On a mounted image, list the optional components in the Windows PE image:

     ```